bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ## Replacing SQLite

-To use an alternate SQL database, do the following:
+To use an alternate SQL database, complete the following steps:

 1. Update the `/prisma/schema.prisma` file with a `provider` other than `SQLite`.
 For a list of options, read [Prisma's reference docs](https://prisma.io/docs/reference/tools-and-interfaces/prisma-schema/data-sources/).